Utilities Department Kids Page

 We get our drinking water from the Biscayne Aquifer.
 This aquifer is an underground geologic formation where water is stored, extending from a few feet to approximately 200 feet below the land surface.
 The water is pumped from the aquifer to the land surface at two wellfield sites and is transported to the water treatment plant.
 At the plant, the water is membrane/lime softened, filtered, fluoridated and disinfected prior to entering the water distribution system.

 The amount of water on earth has always been the same because water never leaves our planet.
 We call this a closed system.
 It also means that water has been recycled for a very long time.
 Nature recycles!
-Please also check on SFWMD website for the Water Cycle poster.
+Please also check on the USGS website for their Water Cycle picture for kids.

 Or the Water Cycle for older students.